Top Walks in Wairoa, Lake Waikaremoana, Morere and Mahia

 From the rugged coasts of the Mahia Penninsula to the stunning rainforest set around Lake Waikaremoana, there are plenty of awesome walks in Northern Hawke’s Bay.
 Take in the culture and history along the Wairoa River Walkway or delve into the Onepoto Caves.
 Walks among the nikau palm trees of the Morere walking tracks or take a quick walk to the Te Reinga Falls.
 You have all your wilderness bases covered in Northern Hawke’s Bay and the Wairoa district.

-For more things to do in the wider Hawke’s Bay region, be sure to check out Hawke’s Bay – Guide for Backpackers.
+For more things to do in the wider Hawke’s Bay region, be sure to check out our Hawke’s Bay destination category.

 1. Onepoto Caves Track (2 Hours Return)